tablebook/tablebook/README.md

 1. Setup the environment
   a.
 See `.env.template` for reference.
   b.
 The `docker-compose.dev.yml` on reposity root level can be used for running the database locally.
 Connectionstring would then be something like this: `mongodb://localhost:27017/tablebook_dev` the last part is the name of the database and can be chosen freely.
+2. Build the client if you want the server to serve the client files from the URL root
-2. Run the server with...
+3. Run the server with...
   a. `npm start` for production
   b. `npm run dev` for development (hot reload)
   c. `npm test` for running tests